Most Popilar Things to Do in Kauai, Hawaii

 Mount Waialeale

 Endless waterfalls drape down the side of the mountain, carving their way through the dense rainforest and lush greenery that’s never left thirsty.
-Seeing the 5,148 feet summit is a tricky task, as clouds gather around its peak, often refusing to disperse.
+Seeing the 5,148-foot summit is tricky, as clouds gather around its peak, often refusing to disperse.

 You can hike around the eastern edge of Mount Waialeale on two hikes, including a 5-mile trek to Blue Hole, presenting you with an unforgettable “weeping wall.”